Culture of Turkey: Republican era

-View from Levent district in Istanbul.
-Istanbul's skyline has changed especially since the early 2000s.
+Grand Post Office in Istanbul, an example of the first national architectural movement.

 In the first years of the Turkish Republic, founded in 1923, Turkish architecture was influenced by Ottoman architecture, in particular during the First National Architectural Movement.
 However, from the 1930s, architectural styles started to differ from traditional architecture, also as a result of an increasing number of foreign architects being invited to work in the country, mostly from Germany and Austria.
 The Second World War was a period of isolation, during which the Second National Architectural Movement emerged.
 Similar to Fascist architecture, the movement aimed to create modern but nationalistic architecture.

 Starting from the 1950s, isolation from the rest of the world started to diminish, leading to Turkish architects being increasingly inspired by their counterparts in the rest of the world.
 However they were constrained by the lack of technological infrastructure or insufficient financial resources till the 1980s.
 Thereafter, the liberalization of the economy and the shift towards export-led growth, paved the way for the private sector to become the leading influence on architecture.

+Ankara Opera House, designed by Şevki Balmumcu (1933–34) and renovation by Paul Bonatz (1946–47).

 First Ziraat Bank Headquarters (1925–29) in Ankara designed by Giulio Mongeri is an important symbol of the First National Architectural Movement.

 Designed by Şekip Akalın, Ankara Central Station (1937) is a notable art deco design of its era.

-Ankara Opera House, designed by Şevki Balmumcu (1933–34) and renovation by Paul Bonatz (1946–47).